๐ŸŽ“SAT

 Vocabulary in Context

-• Eliminate answers that fit the word's meaning but not the passage's tone—a formal scientific passage won't use slang definitions
+Read the full sentence and surrounding sentences when answering these questions.
+Context extends beyond the immediate phrase.
+Then eliminate answers that fit the word's dictionary meaning but not the passage's tone.
+A formal scientific passage won't use a casual or slang definition.

 Recognizing Tone and Mood

-• Identify the author's attitude through adjective and adverb choices—words like merely, unfortunately, remarkably reveal stance
+• Identify the author's attitude through adjective and adverb choices.
+Words like merely, unfortunately, remarkably reveal stance.

-• Distinguish between the subject's mood and the author's tone—a passage about a sad event can be written in a detached, analytical tone
+• Distinguish between the subject's mood and the author's tone.
+A passage about a sad event can be written in a detached, analytical tone.

-• Note shifts in tone that signal the author reconsidering or qualifying their position
+• Note shifts in tone that signal the author reconsidering or qualifying their position.

-Compare: Tone vs. Mood—tone is the author's attitude toward the subject; mood is the emotional atmosphere of the text itself.
+Compare: Tone vs. Mood โ€” tone is the author's attitude toward the subject; mood is the emotional atmosphere of the text itself.
 A horror story has a dark mood, but the author's tone might be playful or ironic.
 SAT questions about "the author's attitude" are asking about tone.

 Analytical Reasoning: Going Beyond the Surface

-The hardest SAT questions require you to think with the author—drawing conclusions, evaluating arguments, and synthesizing information.
+The hardest SAT questions require you to think with the author: drawing conclusions, evaluating arguments, and synthesizing information.
 These skills separate good readers from great test-takers.

 Making Inferences